bhowiebkr/open-joystick/README.md

 # Open Joystick

+**See single-cam branch for next revision on a potential redesign**

 This is my attempt to make a joystick with 3d printed parts.
 The original design was by [olukelo](https://www.thingiverse.com/thing:2496028) but has since evolved from there.

 This’ll be a 3-axis joystick where all moving parts are on bearings.
 It will have force feedback through the use of 4 electromagnets.
 There will be left and right handed version (I'm left handed so will be building it left handed and will mirror it to right).